 Obviously, because everything green/blue is replaced by what is on your computer screen, you can’t wear this color.

 Educators often use a Learning Board.
 It’s a glass on which you write with a neon marker.
 The camera is on the other side of the glass, and films you thru the glass against a black background.
 The software mirrors the neon-color writing so students can read it.
-Black, chocolate brown and similar dark deep colors and even my ash brown hair don’t show.
+Black, chocolate brown and similar dark deep colors, and even my ash brown hair don’t show.

 Expert tip: The result of wearing black could be very spooky with just your hands and head floating over the screen.

-Which Clothes Styles Are Best?
+Which Clothes Styles Are Best to Convey Professionalism?

 What to Wear When Live Streaming in a Nutshell